Ankylosing spondylitis

-Ankylosing spondylitis (AS) is a type of arthritis characterized by long-term inflammation of the joints of the spine typically where the spine joins the pelvis.
-Occasionally areas affected may include other joints such as the shoulders or hips.
-Eye and bowel problems may occur as well as back pain.
-Joint mobility in the affected areas generally worsens over time.
+Ankylosing spondylitis (AS) is a type of arthritis from the disease spectrum of axial spondyloarthritis.
+The term comes from the Greek ankylos meaning crooked, curved or rounded, spondylos meaning vertebra, and -itis meaning inflammation.
+It is characterized by long-term inflammation of the joints of the spine, typically where the spine joins the pelvis.
+Lower back pain is a hallmark, but eye and gastrointestinal problems and arthritis of other joints may also occur.
+Joint mobility in the affected areas often worsens over time, though the progression of symptoms varies significantly.

-Although the cause of ankylosing spondylitis is unknown, it is believed to involve a combination of genetic and environmental factors.
-More than 85% of those affected in the UK have a specific human leukocyte antigen known as the HLA-B27 antigen.
+Ankylosing spondylitis is believed to involve a combination of genetic and environmental factors.
+More than 90% of people affected in the UK have a specific human leukocyte antigen known as the HLA-B27 antigen, though the genetic correlation varies across populations (e.g., only 70% of AS patients in Turkey are HLA-B27 positive).
 The underlying mechanism is believed to be autoimmune or autoinflammatory.
-Diagnosis is typically based on the symptoms with support from medical imaging and blood tests.
+Diagnosis is based on symptoms with support from medical imaging and blood tests.
 AS is a type of seronegative spondyloarthropathy, meaning that tests show no presence of rheumatoid factor (RF) antibodies.

-There is no known cure for AS.
-Treatments may include medication, exercise, physical therapy, and in rare cases surgery.
-Medications used include NSAIDs, steroids, DMARDs such as sulfasalazine, and biologic agents such as TNF inhibitors.
+There is currently no cure for AS.
+Treatments may include medication, physical therapy, and surgery.
+Medication therapy focuses on relieving the pain and other symptoms of AS, as well as stopping disease progression by counteracting long-term inflammatory processes.
+Commonly used medications include NSAIDs, TNF inhibitors, IL-17 antagonists, and DMARDs.
+Glucocorticoid injections are often used for acute and localized flare-ups.

-Approximately 0.1% to 0.8% of all humans are affected with onset typically occurring in young adults.
-Males and females are equally affected; however, women are more likely than men to experience inflammation rather than fusion.
+About 0.1% to 0.8% of the population are affected, with onset typically occurring in young adults.
+While men and women are equally affected with AS, women are more likely to experience inflammation rather than fusion.